5 Easy Steps: Dominate LinkedIn and Blow Up Your Client Base

 The reason online shopping is so popular is because instead of you spending your precious time finding the goods, the goods come to you.
 How is this relevant to business?
 YOU need to become the goods.
 And conveniently deliver yourself right to the front door of your ideal client.
 That way, all they have to do is open the door.

 LinkedIn is my social media platform of choice to deliver the goods.
-I came up with this method several months ago and am floored by the amount of clients I have landed and voiceover jobs I have booked just by following these five simple steps:
+I came up with this method in 2015 and am floored by the amount of clients I have landed and voiceover jobs I have booked just by following these five simple steps:

 Dominate LinkedIn – STEP 1: Make sure your profile looks the best it possibly can